geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 	- Privacy: **Public – Anyone can see content**

-	- Owners: Leave this as is.
+	- Owners: Leave this as is

 	- Language: select the language for the group

 	- Description: **Group of all company employees working on the Microsoft Dynamics CRM project.**

-	- Subscribe new members: leave this check box selected so that members get conversations and calendar events sent to their inbox.
+	- Subscribe new members: leave this check box selected so that members get conversations and calendar events sent to their inbox

 7. Select **Save**.
 This will save the information that you entered and open the Dynamics CRM Project Team window.